AuReMe/mpwt/README.rst

 `Clémence Frioux <https://github.com/cfrioux>`__ for her work and feedbacks.

-Peter Karp, Suzanne Paley, Markus Krummenacker, Richard Billington and Anamika Kothari from the Bioinformatics Research Group of SRI International for their help on Pathway-Tools and on Genbank format.
+Peter Karp, Suzanne Paley, Markus Krummenacker, Richard Billington and Anamika Kothari from the Bioinformatics Research Group of SRI International for their help on Pathway Tools and on Genbank format.

 GenOuest bioinformatics (https://www.genouest.org/) core facility for providing the computing infrastructure to test this tool.